bjks/gfp_gaussian_process/README.md

 ---------
 ## Notes
+Likelihood calculation on single cell level is reimplementaion of the [python code](https://github.com/fioriathos/new_protein_project).
 ### TODO:
 - [x] prepare for cluster
 - [x] write new simulation including asymmetric cell division and tree structure?